airpartners/aq-firebase-functions/README.md

 After any push to master (except changes that only affect README.md), the GitHub workflow at `./.github/workflows/main.yml` will run.
 After installing dependencies, it will run `npm test`.
 Any issues will cause a failure and the changes will not be deployed.
 It doesn't run `npm run lint` explicitly because it is run as a part of the `firebase deploy --only functions` command before deploying.

 ## Adding Dependencies

+NOTE: Make sure you are in the `./functions` folder before running `npm install`.

 Here is an example with the `npm` package `base-64`.